-The two main Vega based graphics cards are Radeon RX Vega 56 and RX Vega 64.
+The two main Vega-based graphics cards are Radeon RX Vega 56 and RX Vega 64.
 Both these graphics cards are very powerful and are meant for 1440p gaming.
-Apart from gaming and workstation performance, Vega graphics cards deliver great performance in cryptocurrency mining (Ethereum, Zcash etc.).
-In fact Vega based graphics cards are considered best for cryptocurrency mining use.
-Vega supports DirectX 12, OpenGL 4.5, Vulkan API and has got FreeSync 2 which is a variable refresh rate technology from AMD to prevent screen tearing in games and provides buttery smooth gameplay.
+Apart from gaming and workstation performance, Vega graphics cards deliver great performance in cryptocurrency mining (Ethereum, Zcash, etc.).
+In fact, Vega based graphics cards are considered best for cryptocurrency mining use.
+Vega supports DirectX 12, OpenGL 4.5, and Vulkan API and has got FreeSync 2 which is a variable refresh rate technology from AMD to prevent screen tearing in games and provides buttery-smooth gameplay.
 The successor of Vega GPU architecture will be known as Navi.
 Vega also finds its place in laptops or notebooks in integrated APUs.

 Volta GPU Architecture

-Volta is the latest GPU architecture from Nvidia that packs great amount of power.
+Volta is the latest GPU architecture from Nvidia that packs a great amount of power.
 It is built on the 12nm manufacturing process and is the successor of Pascal GPU architecture.
-Along with CUDA Cores, it also has Tensor Cores that are meant for AI (Artificial Intelligence), deep learning or machine learning, and provides much higher compute performance.
-Volta supports HBM2 memory and high speed NVLink 2.0 that provides much higher bandwidth compared to the older NVLink interface used in Pascal based graphics cards.
+Along with CUDA Cores, it also has Tensor Cores that are meant for AI (Artificial Intelligence), deep learning, or machine learning, and provide much higher compute performance.
+Volta supports HBM2 memory and high-speed NVLink 2.0 that provides much higher bandwidth compared to the older NVLink interface used in Pascal based graphics cards.

-The first Volta based PC graphics card is Nvidia Titan V, which also happens to be the fastest PC graphics card as of now.
-The card comes with 5120 CUDA Cores, 640 Tensor Cores (for Deep / Machine Learning / AI) and 12GB HBM2 memory having interface of 3072-bit.
-The card offers computational performance of 110 TFLOPS which is really massive compared to other workstation graphics cards out there.
-We can also expect to see some Volta based gaming graphics cards in near future, but for now this architecture is only meant for professional and workstation purpose only.
+The first Volta based PC graphics card is the Nvidia Titan V, which also happens to be the fastest PC graphics card as of now.
+The card comes with 5120 CUDA Cores, 640 Tensor Cores (for Deep / Machine Learning / AI), and 12GB HBM2 memory having an interface of 3072-bit.
+The card offers a computational performance of 110 TFLOPS which is really massive compared to other workstation graphics cards out there.
+We can also expect to see some Volta-based gaming graphics cards in the near future, but for now, this architecture is only meant for professional and workstation purposes only.
 The successor of Volta is Turing GPU architecture.